 Imagine you’re in Austin about 30 years ago and you hear music coming from a little bar.
 You step inside this hole in the wall and see one of the most deservedly acclaimed singer/songwriters on the Texas music scene performing for a tiny audience.

-Well, you can approximate that experience by picking up one of these first-rate discs, both of which were recorded in 1984 at Dixie’s Bar and Bus Stop in Austin and are available on your choice of DVD or CD.
+Well, you can approximate that experience by picking up new concert releases from Jerry Jeff Walker and Guy Clark, both of which were recorded in 1984 at Dixie’s Bar and Bus Stop in Austin and are available on your choice of DVD or CD.
 Opt for the former, which conveys what the two were like in concert at their peaks.
 The restored audio is excellent and the venue—which appears to be as modestly sized as its name suggests—adds charm.
 The artists perform in front of what looks like only a few dozen people, including couples who dance in front of the makeshift stage and children who wander up front to get a better look at the singers.